Below are steps to assist you in the recruitment process. For further assistance, contact UHR Talent Acquisition or your local HR team.

 Partner with UHR Talent Acquisition or your local HR Team to develop your recruitment strategy or request support.

-Submit the Job Posting Form along with the job description to your local HR Team to post in the applicant recruiting and tracking system.
+Submit the Job Posting Form along with your carefully crafted job posting text to your local HR Team to post in the applicant recruiting and tracking system.
 Allow two (2) business days to post.
 Job postings must be posted for ten (10) calendar days.

-A waiver may be granted.
+A job posting waiver may be granted, for additional information regarding waiver guidelines refer to section 3.d in the Administrative Guide.
 Contact UHR Talent Acquisition for approval or questions about waivers.

 During the interview, you will evaluate information about the candidate's knowledge, skills, abilities, past work experience, and motivational factors to determine the best-qualified candidate.
 Effectively prepare for the interview by reviewing competencies and behavioral interview questions specific to your open requisition.
 If you will have an interview panel, review the tools and guidelines.

 Complete reference checks on the final candidate.
 Obtain consent from the candidate to conduct the references and ask only employment-related questions.
 Stanford requires two completed reference checks, however, request three references (one should be from a current or former supervisor, two strongly preferred) who can speak to the candidate's previous work performance.

 If the final candidate is a current or former Stanford employee, contact the local HR Team to review their personnel file.